Codecademy/docs/content/r/concepts/vectors/vectors.md

 ---
-Title: 'Vectors'
+Title: "Vectors"
-Description: 'Vectors are used to store multiple values of the same data type.'
+Description: "Vectors are used to store multiple values of the same data type."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Data Science'
+  - "Data Science"
 Tags:
-  - 'Vectors'
+  - "Vectors"
-  - 'Variables'
+  - "Variables"
-  - 'Integers'
+  - "Integers"
-  - 'Booleans'
+  - "Booleans"
-  - 'Strings'
+  - "Strings"
 CatalogContent:
-  - 'learn-r'
+  - "learn-r"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 **Vectors** are used to store multiple values of the same [data type](https://www.codecademy.com/resources/docs/r/data-types) for later use.
 Unlike other programming languages, vectors in R are not zero-indexed; they start from 1.